 Sec.
-143. Powers.-The commission is authorized to employ, subject to the provisions of the personnel law, clerical or other assistants required for the administration of the provisions of sections 137 to 148, inclusive; to make and enforce orders and regulations for the enforcement of said provisions; to prosecute and maintain in the name of the state actions for violations hereof and the recovery of penalties therefor; to revoke any license or permit hereunder for any violation hereof or of any such order or regulation hereunder, after hearing of the time and place of which and of the alleged violation or violations not less than 30 days' written notice shall have been given to the licensee or holder of the permit by registered mail addressed to such licensee or holder at the residence or place of business stated in the application; to prescribe and from time to time to make changes in the forms of applications for licenses and permits and of licenses and permits; to order and cause the removal of any outdoor advertising structure, device or display erected or maintained in violation hereof, or which in its judgment endangers the safety of persons using the highways, and tor said purpose to enter upon private property.
-The commission may petition the court of equity for a mandatory decree ordering the removal of any outdoor advertising structure, device or display erected or maintained in violation of any of the provisions of sections 137 to 148, inclusive.
-The court of equity shall have jurisdiction of any such proceeding.
+143. Powers.-The commission is authorized to employ, subject to the provisions of the personnel law, clerical or other assistants required for the administration of the provisions of sections 137 to 148, inclusive; to make and enforce orders and regulations for the enforcement of said provisions: to prosecute and maintain in the name of the state actions for violations hereof and the recovery of penalties therefor; to revoke any license or permit hereunder for any violation hereof or of any such order or regulation hereunder, after hearing of the time and place of which and of the alleged violation or violations not less than 30 days' written notice shall have been given to the licensee or holder of the permit by registered mail addressed to such licensee or holder at the residence or place of business stated in the application; to prescribe and from time to time to make changes in the forms of applications for licenses and permits and of licenses and permits; to order and cause the removal of any outdoor advertising structure, device or display erected or maintained in violation hereof, or which in its judgment endangers the safety of persons using the highways, and for said purpose to enter upon private property.
+The commission may file in the superior court a complaint seeking a mandatory decree ordering the removal of any outdoor advertising structure, device or display erected or maintained in violation of any of the provisions of sections 137 to 148.
+The superior court shall have jurisdiction of any such proceeding.
 (R. S. c.
 20, § 117, 1957, c.
-267, § 3.)
+267, § 3.
+1961, c.
+317, § 33.)

-Effect of amendment. - The 1957 amendment added the last sentence.
+Effect of amendments. - The 1957 amendment added the last sentence.